alichry/laminas-authorization/README.md

 [`IdentityInterface`](https://github.com/alichry/laminas-accesscontrol/blob/master/src/Identity/IdentityInterface.php).
 The methods to implement are `hasPermission` and `hasRole`, in an ORM environment where the associations are already defined, it is easy to implement such methods.
-- This authorization services requires an authentication service, configure [`Doctrine\Authentication`](https://github.com/doctrine/DoctrineModule/blob/master/docs/authentication.md) to quickly deploy an authentication service based on your identity type.
+- The authorization service requires an authentication service, configure [`Doctrine\Authentication`](https://github.com/doctrine/DoctrineModule/blob/master/docs/authentication.md) to quickly deploy an authentication service based on your identity type.
 - Configure this module by defining a "global" authorization link: